A Hecke algebra isomorphism over close local fields: Notation and preliminaries

-\section{Summary of \cite{Gan18}}
+\subsection{Summary of \cite{Gan18}}

 The main goal of \cite{Gan18} is to study the reduction of parahoric group schemes, attached to points or facets in the Bruhat-Tits building of a connected reductive group $G$ over $F$, mod $\fp_F^m$ and prove they are isomorphic for sufficiently close fields.
+We will first recall the result of Chai-Yu \cite{CY01} for tori and then summarize the results of \cite{Gan18} that will be used in this work.
+In the process we will also introduce some notation that will be needed for the rest of the article.